Organization Transformation (OT) is a new field. Both in terms of theory and practice.

 Here's the graphic model we've developed that synthesizes our sense of the pivotal organizational elements, change dynamics, and strategic business horizons that are necessary to effectively address the transformation of most modern organizations.

 You can learn about TLO's 8 Element, 2 Loop, 3 Horizon model by clicking the navigation button just below.
 The material you'll find there offers you a full description of an organizational transformation's basic elements, the component parts that must be transformed, the paradoxical change process that must be organized to effect these transformations, and the new business mindsets that must be developed and inculcated by all the key stakeholders and senior leaders.
 Understanding what's offered in this section will provide you with the background framework necessary to comprehend the issues and challenges involved in a 21st Century organizational transformation process.

-Even if you just scan this material, we believe you'll discover a reasonably coherent definition and description of what an organization transformation is and should be.
+Even if you just scan this material, we believe you'll discover a reasonably coherent definition and description of what an organization transformation is and should be concerned with.
 As far as we know, there isn't another model as succinct, yet comprehensive as this one available elsewhere on the internet.
 This 8 element, 2 loop, 3 horizons model isn't perfect, and it's by no means finished.
-But it is offered here as a comprehensive, unified model of transformation, one that's far enough along to work from.
+But it is offered here as a comprehensive, unified model of organizational transformation, one that's far enough along to work from.